 Keep track of your progress

-Keep track of your progress creating a To-Do list for each project and crossing off tasks as you complete them.
+Keep track of your progress by creating a To-Do list for each project and crossing off tasks as you complete them.
 You can also keep track of your progress using notes and reminders.

 Allow for flexibility

 Realize that while juggling projects, things may not always go as planned, so you must create room for flexibility and improvisation.
-You must always make plans for unexpected hitches, delays and complications.
+You must always make plans for unexpected hitches, delays, and complications.